Setup the development environment#

 Note

-If you are not using Ubuntu/Linux as your operating system, the following screenshots will look different.
+If you are not using Ubuntu/Linux as your operating system, the following screenshots and commands will be different.
 Remember to adjust the following commands based on your operating system.

 .
 You can check if you are in the correct folder when you see the output concordium-client